 Admire the masterworks of Portugal’s own Michelangelo

-If you’re a fan of art, the Soares dos Reis Museum should definitely be on your Porto bucket list.
+If you’re a fan of art, the Soares dos Reis Museum should be on your Porto bucket list.
 This is where you can marvel at “The Exiled” and so many other sculptures from Soares dos Reis, our Michelangelo.
-He was so important, and his works so good, that the museum was even named after him!
+He was so important, and his works so good, that this museum was named after him.

 How to get there: The Museum just is one minute away from the Hospital de Santo António bus stop.

-Witness the daring youth jump from the Luiz I bridge into the Douro river
+Witness the daring youth jumping from the Luiz I bridge

-Every now and then, during the warmer months, you’ll be able to see these kids jump into the river.
-They might look crazy at first, but they’re just doing what their parents and their grandparents also did.
+During the warmer months you’ll be able to see these kids jump into the river.
+They might look crazy at first, but they’re just doing what their parents and their grandparents always did.
 It is a tradition with decades (perhaps centuries) that keeps the authenticity of Porto alive.

 How to get there: the best spots to see the divers are the banks of the Douro river on either side of the bridge’s lower deck.
 They’re a 12 minutes’ walk down from the São Bento train station.